kenweechin/recipe-app/README.md

 **Javascript**

 * JS code was tested through [JSHint](https://jshint.com/).
-The dollar sign "$" was considered as undefined variable by Jshint, yet, it is essential for jQuery Materialize initialization.
+The dollar sign "$" was considered as an undefined variable by Jshint, yet, it is essential for jQuery to perform Materialize initialization.

 **Html**